chriskgernon/chriskgernon/SAGA/Hydrology_model.md

 ![Channel_Network](./Channel_network.PNG)

 The analysis above was done using the SAGA interface.
-This method ends up being quite time consuming when you are interested in analyzing large amount of data.
+This method ends up being quite time consuming when you are interested in analyzing large amounts of data.
 Thus, I wanted to do the analysis again but this time using a different method.
 First, I wanted to use the command line in order to streamline the analysis.
 Second, I wanted to use the time saved by using this method to analyze both SRTM and ASTER data to determine how they differ.

 I started by writing and running batch scripts to automate the hydrological analysis process.
 Batch scripts allow users to change inputs quickly, making it easier to compare analysis using different inputs.